ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   that can be performed over the SUT and the devices that are part of it.

-- The wrappers instead are something opposite, they are a more internal technical representation of the SUT, which can be used to represent what we are testing (in a layer that stays hidden from the test scripts) and its technical details (like, the fact something may be production or emulated, technical initialisation and tear-down procedures, etc.).
+- The wrappers instead are something opposite, they are a more internal technical representation of the SUT, which may include technical details which are not related to the business logic of the test script body (like, the fact something may be production or emulated, technical initialisation and tear-down procedures, etc.).

-Moreover, the existence of the wrappers as separate entities from the facades is justified also by the actions.
+Moreover, the existence of the wrappers as separate entities from the facades is justified also by the Actions mechanism.
 As we already said in the previous section, the actions are classes that perform operations over the telescope and such operations need to be performed on a target.
 If the target is a facade, we would have two problems: